particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Power manager updates 2024-09-18

+Documented new [system power manager](/reference/device-os/api/power-manager/) calls available in Device OS 5.9.0 for `3V3_AUX` power control on the Muon, M.2 SoM breakout board, and custom boards that use the [PM-BAT power module](/hardware/power/pm-bat-datasheet/).

+### Ethernet update 2024-09-18

+Updated [Ethernet documentation](/reference/device-os/api/ethernet/) for Device OS 5.9.0 and the ability to use the [Adafruit Ethernet FeatherWing](/hardware/ethernet/ethernet/#adafruit-featherwing) without having to solder jumpers.

 ### POSIX error codes 2024-09-17

 Documented [POSIX error codes](/reference/device-os/api/debugging/posix-errors/) that can occur when